Tulasi533/ML2021_Project1/README.md

   - declares the winner of the game and plays a small joke.
 - *If user enters **quit game**.*
   - **Recorded video** saved in the same file location.
-  - **QR code** of the recordd video saved in the same file location.
+  - **QR code** of the recorded video saved in the same file location.

 # Tools that I used for this Chatbot